SignPath/website/docs/documentation/crypto-providers/index.md

 | `Timeouts.RetryCount`       | `SIGNPATH_TIMEOUTS_RETRY_COUNT`       | `10`              | Maximum number of retries in case of failed API HTTP requests
 {: .break-column-2}

-HTTP timeouts and 5xx server erros (e.g. 503 Service Unavailable errors) are treated as failed requests.
+HTTP timeouts and 5xx server errors (e.g. 503 Service Unavailable errors) are treated as failed requests.

 The delay between retries increases exponentially.
-For the default values this sums up to a total delay time of 10 minuntes.
+For the default values this sums up to a total delay time of 10 minutes.

 **Sample configuration file:**
 {: #sample-configuration-file}